Protein combining: Criticism

 Protein combining has drawn criticism as an unnecessary complicating factor in nutrition.

 In 1981, Frances Moore Lappé changed her position on protein combining from a decade prior in a revised edition of Diet for a Small Planet in which she wrote:

 "In 1971 I stressed protein complementarity because I assumed that the only way to get enough protein ... was to create a protein as usable by the body as animal protein.
 In combating the myth that meat is the only way to get high-quality protein, I reinforced another myth.
 I gave the impression that in order to get enough protein without meat, considerable care was needed in choosing foods.
 Actually, it is much easier than I thought.

 "With three important exceptions, there is little danger of protein deficiency in a plant food diet.
 The exceptions are diets very heavily dependent on [1] fruit or on [2] some tubers, such as sweet potatoes or cassava, or on [3] junk food (refined flours, sugars, and fat).
 Fortunately, relatively few people in the world try to survive on diets in which these foods are virtually the sole source of calories.
 In all other diets, if people are getting enough calories, they are virtually certain of getting enough protein."

-Necessity of protein combining was not asserted.
+The necessity of protein combining was not asserted.
 Rather, the increased biological value of meals where proteins are combined was noted.
 In a concession, Lappé removed from the second edition "charts that indicate exact proportions of complementary proteins".

 The American Dietetic Association reversed itself in its 1988 position paper on vegetarianism.
 Suzanne Havala, the primary author of the paper, recalls the research process:

 There was no basis for [protein combining] that I could see....
 I began calling around and talking to people and asking them what the justification was for saying that you had to complement proteins, and there was none.
 And what I got instead was some interesting insight from people who were knowledgeable and actually felt that there was probably no need to complement proteins.
 So we went ahead and made that change in the paper.
 [Note: The paper was approved by peer review and by a delegation vote before becoming official.]